2025 Guide to AMCAS Work & Activities

 Table of Contents

-The AMCAS (American Medical College Application Service®) is the AAMC’s application system used to apply to most US allopathic medical schools.
-The “Work and Activities” section of the AMCAS (often just called “AMCAS Activities”) is the part of your med school application where you’ll define the activities you’ve participated in outside of academics to prepare for a future medical career.
+The AMCAS (American Medical College Application Service®) is the AAMC’s application system used to apply to most U.S. allopathic medical schools.
+The “Work and Activities” section of the AMCAS (often just called “AMCAS Activities”) is part of your med school application, where you’ll define the activities you’ve participated in outside of academics to prepare for a future medical career.

 The Work & Activities section can include up to 15 job-related or extracurricular experiences that show you’re a desirable candidate for medical school.
 You’ll be able to define 3 “most meaningful experiences” that, to you, are the most representative of your extracurricular activities.

 Not sure what to include or how to discuss it?
-We’ll walk you through the entire process in this in-depth guide to Work and Activities on the AMCAS.
+We’ll walk you through the entire process in this in-depth AMCAS Work & Activities guide.

 Our former admissions committee members are ready to help you with AMCAS.
 Stand out among med school applicants – enroll in 1-on-1 admissions advising today!